Note: This blog is updated every Friday morning

 Scottish Government announce the reintroduction of quarantine restrictions for Spain from 26 July, requiring those arriving from the country to quarantine for 14 days.

-Scottish Government announce an expansion of available dental services, with urgent dental care involving aerosols able to begin in practice for NHS patients from 17 August.
+Scottish Government announce an expansion of available dental services from 17 August.

 Scottish Government announce thatschools will re-open full-time from 11 August, following scientific evidence and advice that it is safe to do so.

 Scottish Government announce that passengers from Luxembourg will be required to quarantine for 14 days on arrival in Scotland due to an increased number of cases of coronavirus (COVID-19).